MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/create-a-hub-site-in-sharepoint-online.md

 - You can also use a site design to automate the joining of a newly created site to an existing hub site by using the joinHub site script action.
 For info about how to create the site script and site design, see [SharePoint site design and site script overview](https://go.microsoft.com/fwlink/?linkid=870437).

-- For info about how site owners can customize hub sites, see [Convert an existing SharePoint site to a hub aite](https://support.office.com/article/e2daed64-658c-4462-aeaf-7d1a92eba098).
+- For info about how site owners can customize hub sites, see [Set up your SharePoint hub site](https://support.office.com/article/e2daed64-658c-4462-aeaf-7d1a92eba098).

 ## See also